Skip to content

 ... by installation type

-According to the Photovoltaic Strategy published in May 2023, the expansion of PV from 2026 onwards will be divided roughly equally between ground-mounted systems and systems on buildings.
-The following figure shows, analogously to the total stock shown above, the monthly net additions by system type since 2017.
-The data basis for this is the Marktstammdatenregister(MaStR).
-Apart from a generally increasing trend, the figure shows that the "buildings" segment, which predominantly consists of rooftop installations, has been driving net additions.
-The figure also shows that the segment of small balcony PV systems ("plug-in generation systems") has grown strongly recently, albeit from a very low level (double-click on the corresponding legend entry).
-It should be noted that only a fraction of the balcony systems are correctly recorded in the Marktstammdatenregister.
-According to survey results of HTW Berlin, only about one third of the database entries for these installations is correct and complete.
+Similar to the total portfolio shown above, the following figure shows the monthly net additions by type of system since 2017.
+The data basis for this is the Marktstammdatenregister (MaStR).
+In addition to the general upward trend, the figure shows that the expansion in almost all months was strongly driven by the building PV segment, which are predominantly rooftop systems.
+The figure also shows that the segment of small balcony/Plug-in PV systems has recently grown strongly, albeit from a very low level (double-click on the corresponding legend entry).
+It should be noted that only some of the balcony systems are likely to be correctly recorded in the market master data register.

 The following figure additionally shows the share of total annual net additions by installation type since 2000.
 So far ground-mounted installation have never reached a share of 50% of total additions as envisioned by the Photovoltaic Strategy from 2026.
 In recent years, the share fluctuated around about one third.